snigo/color/README.md

 #### `static sRGBColor.rgbArray()`

-Creates instanse of sRGBColor with provided red, green, blue and alpha values in array
+Creates instance of sRGBColor with provided red, green, blue and alpha values in array

 ```js
 sRGBColor.rgbArray(rgbaArray);
 ```

 Takes array in [red, green, blue, alpha] format.
-If no alpha value provided, it defaults to 1.
+If no alpha value provided it defaults to 1.
 Returns sRGBColor instance or undefined if parameters are given incorrectly.

 ***

 #### `static sRGBColor.hsl()`

-Creates instanse of sRGBColor with provided hue, saturation and lightness values
+Creates instance of sRGBColor with provided hue, saturation and lightness values

 ```js
 sRGBColor.hsl(descriptor);
 ```

-Takes color descriptor object as only parameter:
+Takes color descriptor object as the only parameter:
 | **Property**  | **Type**   | **Default value**           | **Notes**                                        |
 |---------------|------------|-----------------------------|--------------------------------------------------|
 | `hue`         | `number`   |                             | Hue value in 0...360 range, representing degrees |